 About me

-I provide in-person counselling for adults and young people aged 14 and over who are facing challenges in their lives and seeking a way forward.
+I provide face to face counselling for adults, young people, and children aged 6 and over who are facing challenges in their lives and seeking a way forward.
 Life often brings difficulties, whether it’s anxiety, issues with anger, depression, or a general sense of confusion.
 I offer a supportive space where you can process your thoughts freely, helping you gain clarity and make informed changes.

 Counselling can feel daunting and overwhelming, but my aim is to create a comfortable environment where you can get the most out of the experience.
 Seeking support and making changes can be hard, but having a space to openly share your feelings without fear or judgment can make the process much easier.